Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/tutorial/2_building-a-rag-chatbot.md

 pip install mtllm==0.3.2 jac-streamlit==0.0.3 langchain==0.1.16 langchain_community==0.0.34 chromadb==0.5.0 pypdf==4.2.0
 ```

-- `mtllm`: A toolkit for multi-task learning with language models.
+- `mtllm`: A toolkit facilitates the of generative AI models, specifically Large Language Models (LLMs) into programming in jaclang.
 - `jac-streamlit`: A plugin that integrates jaclang with Streamlit.
 - `langchain`, `langchain_community`: Essential tools for handling the language generation logic in your chatbot.
 - `chromadb`: A vector database to store and retrieve embeddings.